10 of the Best Wineries in Walla Walla (Photos, Map, & More!)

 Our server also gave us a demonstration by pouring the same white wine in two different types of tasting glasses.
 We actually tasted a difference!
 (We recommend you ask about this when you visit – it was really cool!)

-You can read all. about experience at Long Shadows Vintners here.
+You can read all about our experience at Long Shadows Vintners.
 (We also include more photos!)

 The last winery we visited was Waterbrook Winery.
 The winery is located about 11 miles west of downtown Walla Walla.